-- Use quotation marks around words taken verbatim from a source
+- Use quotation marks around words that are taken verbatim from a source

-- Use single marks for a quotation within a quotation
+- Do not change the original content of a quotation Use single quotation marks for a quotation within a quotation

-- Use ellipses (a space and three periods) for a part of the quotation omitted.
+- Use ellipses (a space and three periods) for any omitted parts of a quotation.

-Attempt to paraphrase the information, or summarize the information derived from a variety of sources using own words.
+Attempt to paraphrase the source’s information or argument, or summarize the information or arguments derived from a variety of sources using your own words.

-Authors are responsible for obtaining copyright permission for reproducing illustrations, tables, figures taken from other authors and/or source.
-Permission must be placed at the foot of each figure.
+Authors are responsible for obtaining copyright permission for the reproduction of illustrations, tables, or figures taken from other authors and/or sources.
+Permission must be cited immediately below each figure.

-Some authors have written several chapters for several different books that are changed only slightly.
-Each manuscript is copyrighted when published.
-Because the author no longer owns the rights to these words, one should not plagiarize them.
+In some cases, authors have written multiple chapters for different books where each manuscript has been altered only slightly.
+Each manuscript is uniquely copyrighted when published.
+As the author no longer owns the rights to these words, he or she is not advised to reproduce them.
 Most editors and reviewers would argue that self-plagiarism is unethical.
-Thus, an author cannot copy one’s own material for a new manuscript without permission of the copyright holder.
-Alternatives include using quotes around short phrases of own work and citing appropriate references.
+Thus, an author cannot reproduce his or her own material for a new manuscript without permission of the copyright holder.
+Alternatives include using quotation marks around short phrases of one’s own work and citing appropriate references.